How do I monitor progress of students completing the evaluations, other than from the email that is sent to me?

 What about students who stop attending classes?
 Will they have access to the on-line evaluations?

 Students who dropped on or before the last official date of add/drop are not surveyed.
 We survey only those students on the rosters after final add/drop.
-We are unable to do anything about students who choose not to complete their course and/or officially drop.
-With that said, we suspect that a student who did not complete a course, nor have the interest to officially drop, would 1) be checking their Bergen email or 2) be interested in completing a survey.
+We are unable to do anything about students who choose not to complete their course or fail to officially drop.
+We suspect that a student who did not complete a course, nor have the interest to officially drop, would 1) be checking their Bergen email or 2) be interested in completing a survey.
 However, if a professor sees an aberration in their results that would contradict this contention, we would appreciate being informed.